Skip to main content

 AND NOT REPLY

-Using this operator will avoid collecting tweets that are replies to other tweets.
+Using this operator will exclude all replies from your search.
 Like all operators, the AND NOT REPLY must always be capitalised.

 • For example: (apple OR juice OR fruit) AND NOT REPLY is a valid expression.